hzeller/beagleg/README.md

 ### Examples

-For testing your motor settings, you might initially just have a simple file that you want to loop over:
+For testing your motor settings, you might initially just have a simple
+file:

-    sudo ./machine-control -c my.config -f 10 --loop myfile.gcode
+    sudo ./machine-control -c my.config -f 10 myfile.gcode

-Output the file `myfile.gcode` in 10x the original speed, repeat this file forever (say you want to stress-test).
+Output the file `myfile.gcode` in 10x the original speed (say you want to stress-test).
+Note, the factor will only scale feedrate, but the machine will always obey the machine constraints with maximum feed and acceleration given in the configuration file.

     echo "G1 X100 F10000 G1 X0 F1000" | sudo ./machine-control /dev/stdin